Divine (rapper): 2017-2019: Film contributions, departure from Sony Music India and debut album

+2020-2021: Punya Paap, international collaborations and further successes

-On 20 September 2020 Divine appeared on the international remix of "Bando Diaries" by UK rapper Dutchavelli alongside OneFour from Australia, Noizy from Albania and Kekra from France.
+On 20 September 2020, Divine appeared on the international remix of "Bando Diaries" by UK rapper Dutchavelli alongside OneFour from Australia, Noizy from Albania and Kekra from France.
 On 23 September 2020, he released his new song and video, "Punya Paap", on Mass Appeal India's YouTube channel.
 It was announced to be the first single off his second album, also entitled Punya Paap.

 On 16 October 2020, he released "Mirchi", the second single from the album.
 The song with its prominent baile funk sound was well received.
 Another track from the album, "Mera Bhai", had its music video launched on 6 November 2020.
 The animated video portrays a story where one of Divine's childhood friends betrays him out of jealousy and ends with his message to the listeners to trust no one but themselves in today's world.

-His second album, Punya Paap, was released on 3 December 2020, under the label Mass Appeal India.
+His sophomore album, Punya Paap, was released on 3 December 2020, under the label Mass Appeal India.
 It consists of 11 tracks, with features from Nas, Cocoa Sarai, Dutchavelli, Stylo G, D'Evil, MC Altaf, Lisa Mishra and Phenom.
-The album has a blend of old-school 808 patterns and new heavy, trap-hop beats with a lot of sampled loops, produced by some of the finest producers from the Indian hip-hop scene, including Stunnah Beatz, iLL Wayno, and Karan Kanchan.
+The album has a blend of old-school 808 patterns and new heavy beats with a lot of sampled loops, produced by some of the finest producers from the Indian hip-hop scene, including Stunnah Beatz, iLL Wayno, and Karan Kanchan.
 The album has an overall ominous theme, and chronicles Divine's struggles and rise to the top in the Indian hip-hop scene.

-2022 - present
+In 2021, GQ's global editions nominated a local artist across a world of genres and Divine was among the 21 most exciting young musicians.
+He appeared on a cover of the Metallica song "The Unforgiven" with Vishal Dadlani and Shor Police, for the charity tribute album The Metallica Blacklist, released in September 2021.
+He won the award for Best Indian Act at the MTV Europe Music Awards in November 2022.